jaredbwasserman/openfda-converter/README.md

     1. Update the README appropriately
 31. Remove all the `@SuppressWarnings("unchecked")`
 32. Gray out everything that is not "drug" and "label" for each dropdown, respectively
+33. Still need to pick the endpoint even when giving local files, so it knows how to parse them